tam4m0/xrd/README.md

 # Running

+1) Point a Python interpreter to `init.py`.

-Point a command prompt to the PyInstaller executable.
+2) Point a command prompt to the PyInstaller executable.
 Easy as that, the plugins are built into the executable!

 /updplugins is only usable if you have kept the git directory, have `make`d the program before, and are running inside of the `dist` folder.
 It's sort of an afterthought...